AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 1. Do any of the following:

    * View the template.
-   * Drag one or more filters into the Filter drop zone at the top.
-For example, drag the filter [!UICONTROL **Mobile Customers**] and view the results.
+   * Drag one or more segments into the Segment drop zone at the top.
+For example, drag the segment [!UICONTROL **Mobile Customers**] and view the results.
    * Change the date range by going to the calendar at the top-right.
    * Add dimension breakdowns, drag in other metrics, and generally customize the template to suit your needs.